haijin-development/php-persistency/README.md

 #### Allows to define all queries related to a model in its `Persistent_Collection` improving expressiveness and ease of use.

+Usually query builders allow to reuse and share commonly used queries by defining partial or full queries in the model class.
+This has the drawback of coupling a query to a model.
+Every time a context requires the model not to use a query defined in the model some [additional statement](https://guides.rubyonrails.org/active_record_querying.html#unscope) must be included in the query making it less expressive and harder to read and to understand for developers.
+This statement is merely an implementation need, not actually related to the semantics of the model.

-All the queries on a model can be a `Persistent_Collection` method greatly improving ease of use:
+In `haijin/persistency` each query on a model can be a method of some particular `Persistent_Collection`, greatly improving ease of use and cleary expressing the semantics of the query:

 ```php
 $users = Users_Collection::get()->all_matching_full_name_and_address(